-- A minidisk with the CP directory - A minidisk with the DirMaint cluster files (if applicable) - A minidisk for the RACF command output generated by the RPIDIRCT EXEC - 1 You should be logged on to the 6VMRAC20 user ID. - 2 Ensure that you have access to your CP directory file.
-(The default CP directory file name is USER DIRECT and it resides on PMAINT's 2CC minidisk.) - 3 If you are currently running DirMaint then you need to issue the DIRM USER WITHPASS command and put the resulting file on 6VMRAC20's 191 A-disk and call it USER WITHPASS.
-This is the name of the file you want to use in the step that follows that has you issue the rpidirct command. - 4 Ensure that the 6VMRAC20 191 disk has enough free space and that the user ID building the database (later in the installation) has access to the 6VMRAC20 191 disk. - 5 Make sure the CP directory entries will not cause any problems.
+- · A minidisk with the CP directory - A minidisk with the DirMaint cluster files (if applicable) - · A minidisk for the RACF command output generated by the RPIDIRCT EXEC - 1 You should be logged on to the 6VMRAC30 user ID. - 2 Ensure that you have access to your CP directory file.
+(The default CP directory file name is USER DIRECT and it resides on PMAINT's 2CC minidisk.) - 3 If you are currently running DirMaint then you need to issue the DIRM USER WITHPASS command and put the resulting file on 6VMRAC30's 191 A-disk and call it USER WITHPASS.
+This is the name of the file you want to use in the step that follows that has you issue the rpidirct command. - 4 Ensure that the 6VMRAC30 191 disk has enough free space and that the user ID building the database (later in the installation) has access to the 6VMRAC30 191 disk. - 5 Make sure the CP directory entries will not cause any problems.
 Refer to the section "General CP Directory Requirements" in the z/VM: RACF Security Server Security Administrator's Guide (SC24-6218). - 6 Create the CMS file of RACF commands, RPIDIRCT SYSUT1.
 This file will be used by another step further on in the install process.

-access 505 e rpidirct fn ft fm outmode Where fn ft fm is the name of your CP directory file (ie.USER DIRECT or USER WITHPASS) and outmode is the file mode where you want the created RPIDIRCT SYSUT1 file placed.
+access 651 e rpidirct fn ft fm outmode

+Where fn ft fm is the name of your CP directory file (ie.USER DIRECT or USER WITHPASS) and outmode is the file mode where you want the created RPIDIRCT SYSUT1 file placed.
 The default for outmode is A.

 Note: This step might take a while to run, and the output comes to the console.
-If you do not want to see the output then spool your console before you enter the command (so that you will be able to view any error messages) and type HT after the RPIDIRCT command starts.
+If you do not want to see the output then use either the QUIET option of RPIDIRCT to suppress the console output, or the DISK option to write the console output to the file RPIDIRCT OUTLIST.
+Type RPIDIRCT? for details on how to specify the QUIET or DISK option.

-7 Make any changes to the RPIDIRCT SYSUT1 file that your installation requires, as discussed in the z/VM: RACF Security Server Security Administrator's Guide (SC24-6218), section "Using RPIDIRCT to Prime the RACF Database from the CP Directory".
+7 Make any changes to the RPIDIRCT SYSUT1 file that your installation requires, as discussed in the z/VM: RACF Security Server Security

+Administrator's Guide (SC24-6218), section "Using RPIDIRCT to Prime the RACF Database from the CP Directory".